 Filing Identifiers

 A filing identifier is a unique value assigned to an e-filing submission by the FilingReview MDE during the ReviewFiling operation.
-The same filing identifier MUST be included in all subsequent request and response messages in the e-filing transaction.
+The FilingReview assigned filing identifier MUST be included in all subsequent request and response messages in the e-filing transaction, except for the PaymentMessage.

 Filing Identifiers are labeled by nc:DocumentIdentification when